 The passphrase – which is usually a series of words, is used as a backup in the event you lose or misplace your private key.
 With this in mind, you should consider keeping both in separate locations.

-What Payment Methods Can You Use to Buy Cryptocurrency?
+What Payment Methods Can You Use to Buy Cryptocurrency UK?

 In a time not so long ago, cryptocurrency exchanges could not accept fiat currency deposits.
 This made it really hard to buy cryptocurrency in the UK from the comfort of your home.
 Then, a number of exchanges popped up that allowed you to deposit funds via bank transfer.
 At the now-defunct exchange MTGox, the bank deposit process often took up to one month to process.

 Fortunately, the cryptocurrency scene has since opened up to regulated brokerage sites – meaning that they have the legal remit to accept a full suite of popular payment methods.
 For example, the likes of eToro allow you to buy cryptocurrency in the UK with the following options:

 Best of all, each of the above payment methods – with the exception of a bank transfer, are instantly processed.
 This means that as soon as you confirm the deposit, you can buy cryptocurrency in the UK straight away.

 Risks When You Buy and Sell Cryptocurrency UK